Kiriki-liszt/Sky_Blue_EQ4/README.md

 One thing before explaining what I did, there is something really not common about original Maag EQ.
 When we boost or cut any band, the whole curve moves along.
-This makes mixing choices hard as it boosts sound 'better', because the overall gain has increased.
+This makes mixing choices hard as it boosts sound become 'better', because of the that gain increase.
 I just want to hear what I do.

-And maybe because of this charicteristic, the PA version recreated that 'gain increase as boosting' by blending in Original signal.
+And maybe because of this characteristic, the PA version recreated that 'gain increase as boosting' by blending in Original signal.
-When boosting, Q for other band gets bigger, losing it's shape.
+This makes diffrence when boosting, Q for other band gets bigger, losing it's shape.
 Another thing that I noticed is the low end is not going to -inf at 0 Hz.
 These does not happen with original gear, for example Maag EQ4M at Sound on Sound review of it.